Skip to Main Content

 Aika Villa, Page designer February 19, 2025

-A student walking down a busy hallway during the passing period, scrolling through social media seeing a video that caught their attention.
-The video was covering something that happened in the news.
-It...
+A student walking down a busy hallway during the passing period scrolls through social media and sees a video that catches their attention.
+The video covers something that happened in the news.
+It states...

 MCHS celebrates Valentine's Day by sending flowers and Crush sodas to others.